penghui-yang/awesome-data-poisoning-and-backdoor-attacks/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+**Note:** This repository is no longer maintained as my interests have shifted to other areas.
+The latest update pertains to ACL 2024.
+However, contributions from others are welcome, and I encourage pull requests.

 > Disclaimer: This repository may not include all relevant papers in this area.
 Use at your own discretion and please contribute any missing or overlooked papers via pull request.

 A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them.